Android-for-Python/Android-for-Python-Users/README.md

 ```

-Then we initialize the Java functionality with our custom listener, and pass it an instance of the callback wrapper.
-In this case the listener is set with a method named `setRecognitionListener()`.
+In Python, we then initialize the required Java functionality (in this case SpeechRecognizer) with our custom Java listener, and initialize our listener with an instance of the (PythonJavaClass) callback wrapper.
+In the case of SpeechRecognizer the listener is set with a method named `setRecognitionListener()`.

 It is a characteristic of the SpeechRecognizer class that it must run on the Android UI thread, so we use the `@run_on_ui_thread` directive.